-Borderline personality disorder is a personality disorder that is characterized by a recurring, long-standing pattern of having unstable relationships with others — romantic, friendships and with family members.
-It’s marked by impulsivity in decision-making.
+Borderline personality disorder (BPD)is characterized by a recurring, long-standing pattern of having unstable relationships with others — whether they be romantic relationships, friendships, or relationships with family members.
+The condition is marked by an effort to avoid abandonment (regardless of whether it’s real), and impulsivity in decision-making.
 People with borderline personality disorder often swing from one emotion to another easily and quickly, and their self-image changes just as often.

 The term “borderline” means in-between one thing and another.
 Originally, this term was used when the clinician was unsure of the correct diagnosis because the client manifested a mixture of neurotic and psychotic symptoms.
 Many clinicians thought of these clients as being on the border between neurotic and psychotic, and thus the term “borderline” came into use.

 The term “borderline” has sometimes been used in a number of ways in society that are quite different from the formal diagnostic criteria for borderline personality disorder (BPD).
 In some circles, “borderline” is still used as a “catch-all” diagnosis for individuals who are hard to diagnose or is interpreted as meaning “nearly psychotic,” despite a lack of empirical support for this conceptualization of the disorder.

 Additionally, with the recent popularity of “borderline” as a diagnostic category and the reputation of these clients as being difficult to treat, “borderline” is often used as a generic label for difficult clients — or as a reason (or excuse) for a patient’s psychotherapy going badly.
 It is one of the most stigmatized mental disorders, even among mental health professionals.